Futsal World Cup main round play-offs latest | Futsal World Cup

 Germany, Czechia and the Netherlands have all opened up decent leads in their FIFA Futsal World Cup main round play-off first legs.

-The main round play-offs run until 19 April with the last four elite round spots on offer.
+The second legs are between Monday and Wednesday with the last four elite round spots on offer.

 The 12 main round group winners and four best runners-up have progressed directly to the elite round, which will be played in home-and-away groups later in the year with five automatic finals places on offer alongside elite round play-off berths for ties next April to decide Europe's last qualifiers.